Construction Management alum establishes endowment to support Housing Education Research Initiative

 “To be an MSU alumnus is a prestigious accomplishment because it is one of the best programs in the country.
 To say I’ve graduated from MSU gives me a status people respect,” Scott said.

-Scott strongly believes in giving back to his alma mater, and as such, has been a guest speaker for the School of Planning, Design and Construction (SPDC) Industry Seminar Series and served as a member of the MSU Construction Management Alumni and Industry Advisory Board.
-The board helps to unite alumni in the Construction Management Program, addresses the quality of the Construction Management curriculums on an annual basis and provides a helpful means of advisory service to the administration, faculty and students.
+Scott strongly believes in giving back to his alma mater, and as such, has been a guest speaker for the School of Planning, Design and Construction (SPDC) Industry Seminar Series and served as a member of the advisory board of the Housing Education and Research Initiative (HERI) within the Construction Management program.
+This board helps to provide feedback on the housing research topics coordinated by Sinem Mollaoglu, residential education, industry liaison, and the National Association of Home Builders (NAHB) student competition team coached by George Berghorn.

 “I thought we needed to have something to support fellowships and research.
 We decided as a board to develop an endowment that would support and replace money we’ll lose in grants,” Scott said.